 - Submitted document must be formatted according to the approved disciplinary style and the guidelines outlined in the Preparation of Culminating Projects for Electronic Submission.

-- A works consulted list may be included in an appendix if the sources are not indicated in the body of the project.
+- A works consulted list may be included in an appendix for research reviewed but not cited in the body of the project.

-- Student receives feedback from format reviewer in 10-14 days.
+- Student receives feedback from format reviewer in 10-15 business days (2 - 3 weeks).

 - Student makes formatting corrections and revisions required by the committee.